 Why You Must Cite Sources

-This video tutorial explains some of the reasons why it is important to cite sources when writing an academic research paper.
+This video explains some of the reasons why it is important to cite sources when writing an academic research paper.